Civil War gold hoax: Hoax

 In the immediate wake of the publication of the proclamation on May 18, the Lincoln administration reacted with uncharacteristically harsh measures.
 The president ordered General Dix to arrest Manton Marble and William Prime, editors of the World and Journal respectively, and to occupy their newspaper offices with federal troops.
 Lincoln and Secretary of War Edwin Stanton went on to order the arrest of the New York staff of the Independent Telegraph Company, and closed the company offices in Baltimore, Harrisburg, Pittsburgh, and Philadelphia.
 The Washington company offices were also closed and searched, and the superintendent was interrogated and imprisoned.
-The next day Edwin Stanton also had several journalists in Washington arrested; Henry Villard, Adams Sherman Hill, and Horace White.
+The next day Stanton also had several journalists in Washington arrested: Henry Villard, Adams Sherman Hill, and Horace White.
 Marble and Prime were released on May 21, and their papers resumed publishing on May 23.
 The telegraph closings were also rescinded after several days, and the telegraph staff, along with the unfortunate Washington reporters were released.

 The cause of the harsh measures the Lincoln administration took in the wake of the hoax appears to be that Lincoln and Stanton believed that the proclamation was the result of a major security breach.
 By complete coincidence, at the same time Howard and Mallison were concocting a false proclamation calling for 400,000 new soldiers, Lincoln was drafting a genuine proclamation that would also call for hundreds of thousands of new soldiers.
 Upon hearing of the fake proclamation Lincoln and some of his cabinet thought it suspiciously similar to the unannounced proclamation they were considering and concluded someone had leaked it to the opposition press (the World and Journal were notorious critics of Lincoln).
 The widespread arrests among journalists, telegraph operators, and newspaper publishers were therefore an attempt to catch whoever had leaked the President's announcement, and were released once Lincoln and his cabinet were satisfied there had been no such leak.
 Lincoln eventually released his genuine proclamation calling for 500,000 new volunteers for the army on July 18.